mcavs/ECML2024_Imbalanced_Rashomon_Paper/README.md

-# "An Evaluation Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification"
+# The paper "An Evaluation Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification"

+This repository consists the supplemental materials of the paper "[An evaluation study on the Rashomon effect of balancing methods in imbalanced classification]()".

 1. Install the essential packages [packages.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/packages.R)
 2. Import datasets [import_datasets.R](https://github.com/mcavs/ECML2024_Imbalanced_Rashomon_Paper/blob/main/import_dataset.R)